loveteshh/FORM-BIGGEST-NUMBER/README.md

 6054854654

 Aproach to solve the problem : -
-1.First is  that wwe will sort the given array so that we could perform the combination of no. very easily.
+1. First is  that wwe will sort the given array so that we could perform the combination of no. very easily.
-2.then we could intilaise a fuction that would form two no. from the given array elements in possible two  combinations then it would  compare both the combinations and work as following
+2. Then we could intilaise a fuction that would form two no. from the given array elements in possible two  combinations then it would  compare both the combinations and work as following
-3.if combination 2 is true then it would return 1 else -1 program work accordingly 4.at the ennd of the program the result  will be displayed in form of a string combination.
+3. If combination 2 is true then it would return 1 else -1 program work accordingly
+4. At the ennd of the program the result  will be displayed in form of a string combination.

 CONCEPT USED :
-in the given program a basic concept that is been used is the conceept of combination of string.
+In the given program a basic concept that is been used is the conceept of combination of string.